mcgarrah/mcgarrah.github.io/_posts/2024-07-15-dell-wyse-3040-cmos-battery.md

 Below are some pictures of the process.
 You will need CR2032 batteries, some ~39/64" heat shrink, a heat source, double sided mounting tape, and a pair of needle-nose like plyers to do this.

-Some of the Investory and Costs
+Some of the Inventory and Costs

 | Price | Description / Link |
 | -----:| ------- |